Team-Cloud-Tigers/DevOps-Sentia-Project/README.md

 ![template1-designer (3)](https://github.com/Team-Cloud-Tigers/DevOps-Sentia-Project/blob/70859aa28b3b0b10c407dc74f48201f5496d9c25/Diagram/FinalTmpltPRODUCTION.png)

-# Topics
+# General nfrastructure

-Infrastructure and environments:

 To meet the client requirements we chose the following AWS infrastructure:

 An architecture design based on an infrastructure as a code solution created by AWS CloudFormation using YAML.

-This includes the following AWS Services:
+This includes the following AWS Services or components:

+ * VPC

+ * Public Subnets

  Client is currently hosting the following services on several virtual machines :